alexandre-spieser/mongodb-generic-repository/README.md

 ITestRepository testRepository = new TestRepository(connectionString, "MongoDbTests");
 ```

-If you prefer to reuse the same MongoDb database across you application, you can use the `MongoDatabase` from the MongoDb driver implementing the `IMongoDatabase` interface:
+If you prefer to reuse the same MongoDb database across your application, you can use the `MongoDatabase` from the MongoDb driver implementing the `IMongoDatabase` interface:

 ```csharp
 var client = new MongoClient(connectionString);